Clustering Data with Nonignorable Missingness using Semi-Parametric Mixture Models: Numerical experiments

-According to the evolution of the maximum smoothed log-likelihood with respect to the number of clusters (see Figure~\ref{fig:Kecho} in Appendix~\ref{app:echo}), we select $K=4$ clusters.
-Figures~\ref{fig:echodiscrim1} and \ref{fig:echodiscrim2} presented in Appendix~\ref{app:echo} show the relation between the minssingness rates and the class entropy given by the distribution of missingness within class and the distribution of the observed variable within class.
-The four unbalanced classes are mainly explained by two variables: \emph{epss} and \emph{lvdd}, which are highly discriminative for both the missingness process and the conditional densities $f_{kj}$.
-The four estimated classes can be described as follows: \begin{itemize} \item \emph{class-1} ($\pi_1=0.03$) is composed by the subjects suffering from heart attack being young, whose measures of \emph{epss}, \emph{lvdd} and \emph{wall-motion-score} are the largest and whose measures of \emph{fractional shortening} are the smallest.
-This class is characterized by a high probability of missingness for each variables; \item \emph{class-2} ($\pi_2=0.13$) is composed by the subjects whose the measures of \emph{epss}, \emph{lvdd} and \emph{wall-motion-score} are the smallest and whose the measures of \emph{fractional shortening} are the highest; \item \emph{class-3} ($\pi_3=0.33$) is composed by the subjects suffering from heart attack being old and has low missingness probabilities.
-The values of the other variables are similar (but less extrem) than those observed in class-2; \item \emph{class-4} ($\pi_4=0.51$) has small missingness probabilities.
-The values of the other variables are similar (but less extrem) than those observed in class-1; \end{itemize} This description of the four classes defined an order between class which appears in the first principal component analysis (PCA) map computed on all the subjects or on the subjects having no missingness (see Figures~\ref{fig:PCAimpute}-\ref{fig:PCAallcircle} in Appendix~\ref{app:echo}).
-Note that all the subjects belonging to class~1 have at least one missing values and thus are not considered in PCA computed on the subjects with no missingness.
-Finally, as shown by the confusion matrix presented in Table~\ref{tab:confalive}, the estimated partition permits to partially explain the death of the subject at the end of the survival period.
+The three unbalanced classes are mainly explained by two variables: \emph{epss} and \emph{lvdd}, which are highly discriminative for both the missingness mechanism and the conditional densities $p_{kj}$.
+The four estimated classes can be described as follows: \begin{itemize} \item \emph{class-1} ($\pi_1=0.27$) is composed of 33 subjects.
+These subjects are characterized by high values of the measures of \emph{epss}, \emph{lvdd} and \emph{wall-motion-score} and small of values of the measures of \emph{fractional shortening}.
+This class is characterized by a very low probability of missingness for each variables; \item \emph{class-2} ($\pi_2=0.08$) is composed of 11 subjects.
+These subjects have suffered from heart attack being older than the subjects of the other class and obtain low values for the \emph{wall-motion-score}.
+They are characterized by high probabilities of missingness for all the variables; \item \emph{class-3} ($\pi_3=0.65$) is composed of 88 subjects.
+These subjects have suffered from heart attack being young and has low missingness probabilities.
+They take low values for \emph{epss} and \emph{lvdd} and high values of \emph{shortening} \end{itemize} As shown by the confusion matrix presented in Table~\ref{tab:confalive}, the estimated partition permits to partially explain the death of the subject at the end of the survival period.

+Finally, the assumption of independence within components seems to be realistic.
+Indeed, we investigate this assumption by testing the significance of the correlation coefficients between the conditional distribution of variables $X_{ij}$ given the cluster membership and $R_{ij}=1$.
+Table~\ref{pvalues2} and Table~\ref{pvalues3} in \ref{app:echo} presents the p-value obtained by testing the nullitiy of the correlation coefficient of the conditional distribution of couple of variables conditionnally on component 1 and 3 respectively.
+The high values of the p-values suggest that the assumption of conditional independence given the component membership is suitable.
+Note that results related to component 2 are not presented due a lack of subject affected to this class.